shewziii/infinite-void/uni/1. MKTG 437/Unit 3/ch12 - Pricing Strategies for Business Markets.md

 # The Pricing Process in Business Markets
 All pricing strategies demonstrate 3 principles:
 1. Value-Based
-	1. reflect a clear understanding of how a firm's products or services create value for customers
 2. Proactive
-	1. anticipate disruptive events
 3. Profit-Driven

-	1. judge success based on bottom-line performance, rather than the level of revenue generated
+Value-based pricing reflects a clear understanding of how a firm's products or services create value for customers.
+Proactive pricing anticipates disruptive events that could happen in the future.
+Profit-driven pricing judges success based on bottom-line performance, rather than the level of revenue generated.
 ## Price Objectives
 Setting pricing objectives helps in making pricing decisions.
-Principal pricing objectives and collateral pricing goals of the marketer are: achieving target return on investment, achieving market-share goal, and meeting competition.
+Principal pricing objectives and collateral pricing goals of the marketer are:
+- achieving target return on investment
+- achieving market-share goal
+- meeting competition

 Other objectives include competition, channel relationships, and product-line considerations.
 ## Demand Determinants
 There are many things that determine the demand of a product or service which includes, usage and importance of the product/service by various market segments, potential demand, price sensitivity, potential profitability, and assessing the value place by a customer on a product.
 ## Differentiating Through Value Creation
 Core Differentiators
-- service support
+- Service support
-- personal interactions
+- Personal interactions
-- suppliers know-how
+- Suppliers know-how
-- ability to improve customer's time to market
+- Ability to improve customer's time to market

 Moderate Differentiators
-- product Quality
+- Product Quality
-- delivery
+- Delivery
-- acquisition and operation costs
+- Acquisition and operation costs
 ## Capturing Value
 How organizational buyers evaluate the economic value of the total offering determines the appropriateness of a pricing strategy. [[Economic value]] represents cost saving and/or revenue gains when purchasing a product (instead of the next best alternative). [[Commodity value]] is value that customers assign to features that resemble competitive offerings.[[Differentiation value]] represents the value of features that are unique and different from that of the competitor's.
 # Identifying Value Drivers